CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

-# Exercise 4: Creating a GraphQL API for RAG applications
+# Exercise 4: Building an AI-Powered Product Search System with GraphQL, Vector Embeddings, and Azure OpenAI

 In this section of the lab, you will be deploying a GraphQL API that uses embeddings, vector similarity search, and relational data to return a set of Adventure Works products that could be used by a chat application leveraging a Large Language Model (LLM).
 In essence, putting all the pieces together in the previous sections.

-In the section of the lab, you will create a stored procedure that will be used by the GraphQL API for taking in questions and returning products.
+You will create a stored procedure that will be used by the GraphQL API for taking in questions and returning products.

 ## Task 1: Creating the stored procedure used by the GraphQL API